DilipMallavarapu/sentinel-firmware/README.md

 The design rule everything else follows from:

 > A finding is only `confirmed` if it carries a proof artifact that a
-> deterministic verifier can re-check offline — no network, no model, just
+> deterministic verifier can re-check offline, no network, no model, just
 > stored bytes.

 `Finding.confirm()` runs the verifier at the moment of detection and raises